 Neighborhood Bible Study

-Next to the Chapel we also have a Memorial Garden which was established in 2000.
+The Chapel on the Green was dedicated in 1996 by the Prayer Support Circle.
+It is a place to pray, meditate or simply find a sense of peace in times of stress.
+Next to the Chapel is a Memorial Garden which was established in 2000.
 Names of deceased Sea Trail residents are etched in bricks to form a walkway through the lovely garden surrounded by beautiful nature and benches for quiet meditation.
-Bricks for the Memorial Garden can be secured for a small engraving fee.
-We obtain the engraved bricks and facilitate a brick-laying, when requested.
-Please contact Kathleen Barthelme at 910-579-1450 or email@example.com for further information.

-There is a supply of Chapel on the Green note cards for sale at $5 for a box of 10 notes.
+- There is a supply of Chapel on the Green note cards for sale at $5 for a box of 10 notes.

 The Prayer Circle prays for people on request and we keep the requests confidential.
 If you have a prayer request, please call or email the member in your neighborhood as listed below:

 - Crooked Gully Circle: Ellen Belford – 910-579-2629

 - Eastwood Park: Margaret Mortali – 910-575-7668